 Credit Earned All credit is awarded on a semester basis.
 Students may not sign up for only one semester of a full year course unless they are repeating due to failure.

 Course Load Full-time students have a maximum course load of seven courses per semester and a minimum course load of six courses per semester.
-Students may take no more than two online courses per semester.
+Students may take no more than one online course per semester.

 Course Availability Courses are offered based on economic and enrollment factors.
 The semester in which a course will be offered will be determined after the pre-enrollment process.